TeachingWithAI/TAI/for-teachers/part-1-ai-arts-humanities/diffusion/index.md

 has_children: true
 ---

 Here you find the supplementary teaching material on diffusion models.

+The following pdf can best be printed on A3.
+It contains 8 different half-noisy images, with the corresponding prompt.
+If printed on A3, the little circular pixels are rougly 8mm in diameter, which means you can use black and white sticker marker points to cover them in Assignment 1.

 {% assign pdfs = site.static_files
   | where: "extname", ".pdf"